markmochi/markmochi/README.md

 ## 👨‍💻 About Me

-I'm a Computer Engineering student passionate about both hardware and software development.
-My core interests lie in:
+Core interests:

 - 🔧 Embedded Systems and Microcontrollers
 - 💻 Software Development and Programming Languages
 - 🤖 Building intelligent, interactive bots and tools

-I consider myself an explorer—once I start a project, I pursue it to completion with high standards and a strong commitment to quality.
+I pursue it to completion with high standards and a strong commitment to quality.

 ---